csunibo/csunibot/README.md

 ```bash
 bash kickstart.sh
 ```
-or alternatively (in the root directory of the bot):
+or alternatively (in the root directory of the bot) to install all required dependencies and automatically post slash commands to the discord bot application:
 ```bash
 npm i
 node run deploy
 ```
-to install all required dependencies and automatically post slash commands to the discord bot application.
   - You will need to fill in all the blanks in the `config.js` with the appropriate contents of your discord bot application or make a `.env` file and fill in the contents in this manner:
 ```env
 TOKEN=botToken